LydiaLyd/new-project/README.md

-A template for usage in new projects.
+My template for usage in new projects.